GHTaarn/History.jl/README.md

 using History
 ```

-Hereafter typing an '!' character at the beginning of a line in the Julia
+Hereafter, typing an '!' character at the beginning of a line in the Julia
 REPL will activate `History` mode.

 In `History` mode, a line starting with a '/' character will return the